akka/akka-persistence-cassandra/CONTRIBUTING.md

     - Never delete or change existing copyright notices, just add additional info.
     - Do not use ``@author`` tags since it does not encourage [Collective Code Ownership](http://www.extremeprogramming.org/rules/collective.html).
 However, each project should make sure that the contributors gets the credit they deserve—in a text file or page on the project website and in the release notes etc.

-If these requirements are not met then the code should **not** be merged into master, or even reviewed - regardless of how good or important it is.
+If these requirements are not met then the code should **not** be merged into main, or even reviewed - regardless of how good or important it is.
 No exceptions.

 Whether or not a pull request (or parts of it) shall be back- or forward-ported will be discussed on the pull request discussion page, it shall therefore not be part of the commit messages.
 If desired the intent can be expressed in the pull request description.

 ## Continuous Integration

 Each project should be configured to use a continuous integration (CI) tool (i.e. a build server à la Jenkins).
 Lightbend has a [Jenkins server farm](https://jenkins.akka.io/) that can be used.
-The CI tool should, on each push to master, build the **full** distribution and run **all** tests, and if something fails it should email out a notification with the failure report to the committer and the core team.
+The CI tool should, on each push to main, build the **full** distribution and run **all** tests, and if something fails it should email out a notification with the failure report to the committer and the core team.
 The CI tool should also be used in conjunction with a Pull Request validator (discussed below).

 ## Documentation